-Before delving into the merits of the appeal, the Court is mindful of the case of Lower Perak Co-operative Housing Society Bhd v.
-Ketua Pengarah Hasil Dalam Negeri [1994] 2 MLJ 713 at p.732F-H where the Supreme Court approved and followed the principles
+3. Before delving into the merits of the appeal, the Court is mindful where the Supreme Court approved and followed the principles enunciated in Edwards v.
+Bairstow and Harrison [1956] AC 14 (House of Lords) pertaining the duty of the Court when hearing appeals from the SCIT-

+Ketua Pengarah Hasil Dalam Negeri [1994] 2 MLJ 713 at p.732F-H